Mental health services for teenagers: exploring local options

 You can contact services directly to ask these questions, or ask your GP.

-Finding out about mental health services for teenagers
+Questions to ask about mental health services for teenagers

 Different mental health services for teenagers might offer different mental health treatments or therapies.